Electrik-rich546456/tide_indicator/README.md

 ## Description

-This application fetches tidal data from the UK National Tide Gauge Network API (Admiralty API) and presents it conveniently in your system tray.
+This application fetches tidal data from the UK National Tide Gauge Network API (Admiralty API - UK Tidal API - Discovery) and presents it conveniently in your system tray.
 It provides essential information such as high/low water times and heights.
 The application is designed to be easily configurable with user-defined scripts for data retrieval and supports dynamic time adjustments for daylight saving.

 ## Installation